valenciarb/valenciarb.github.io/README.md

 $ docker-compose down
 ```

-If you want to olso remove the created images and volumes, type this instead:
+If you want to also remove the created images and volumes, type this instead:

 ```
 $ docker-compose down --rmi all --volumes